voiceittech/voiceit3-web-sdk/README.md

 ### Disclaimer
 Please note this is a Beta verison- Feel free to document any errors/bugs in the issues section of the repository.

+Full support for Safari and Firefox coming soon.